-Pre-Board Disclosure.
-The Board of Directors Regulation requires that the documentation shall be made available to the Directors and Auditors well in advance of the date of the Board meeting, as a rule no later than the third day prior to the date of the meeting, except in cases of urgency or extraordinary transactions, in which the documentation is made available as soon as possible.
-It should be noted that the Committee Regulations also incorporate the same principles.
-The company complies with the Recommendation since, as indicated in Section 4.2 of this Report, during 2023 this deadline was generally respected and, in case of delay, the Chairman nevertheless ensured that adequate and punctual in-depth studies were carried out during extraconsiliar meetings preparatory to the meeting.
+The company complies with the Recommendation since, as indicated in Section 4.2 of this Report, during 2024 this deadline was generally respected.
+The executives responsible for the company functions relevant to the topics on the agenda of the board meetings participated in and addressed these meetings in order to report to the Board of Directors.
+In case of delay, the Chairman, in order to ensure that the Directors deliberate with full knowledge of the facts, pursuant to Article 2381 of the Italian Civil Code, ensured that adequate and punctual in-depth studies were carried out during extra-consiliar meetings preparatory to the meeting.
 In addition, it should be noted that the role played by the BoD Committees considering that: i) they are composed exclusively of independent Directors (to exception of the Strategic Committee); (ii) the members of the Board of Statutory Auditors take part in the meetings; (iii) they carry out a specific investigation (and pre-assessments) on most of the subjects (and documentation) covered by the subsequent meetings of the Board of Directors; (iv) the Chairs inform the members of the Board at the first useful meeting of in relation to the activities carried out, encouraging the understanding of the topics covered by discussion.
 In this sense, it should be noted that in the context of the self-assessment the directors have confirmed the adequacy of the support provided by the committees to the activity of the Board of Directors.
 It is considered that there are no specific issues related to timeliness of the pre-board disclosure.